The Emperor Waltz: Plot

 At the turn of the twentieth century, traveling salesman Virgil Smith (Bing Crosby) takes multiple journeys to Vienna, Austria, hoping to sell a gramophone to Emperor Franz Joseph, whose purchase of the recent American invention could spur its popularity with the Austrian people.
-At the same time, Countess Johanna Augusta Franziska von Stoltzenberg-Stolzenberg (Joan Fontaine) and her father, Baron Holenia, are celebrating the fact their black poodle Scheherezade has been selected to mate with the emperor's poodle.
-As they depart from the palace, they meet Virgil and his white fox terrier Buttons, whose scuffle with Scheherezade leads to a discussion about class distinctions.
+At the same time, Countess Johanna Augusta Franziska von Stolzenberg-Stolzenberg (Joan Fontaine) and her father, Baron Holenia, are celebrating the fact their black poodle Scheherazade has been selected to mate with the emperor's poodle.
+As they depart from the palace, they meet Virgil and his white Fox Terrier Buttons, whose scuffle with Scheherazade leads to a discussion about class distinctions.

-When Scheherezade experiences a nervous breakdown, she is treated by veterinarian Dr. Zwieback, who practices Freudian psychology, and he advises Johanna to force her dog to face Buttons in order to dissipate her fear.
+When Scheherazade experiences a nervous breakdown, she is treated by veterinarian Dr. Zwieback, who practices Freudian psychology, and he advises Johanna to force her dog to face Buttons in order to dissipate her fear.
 When the dogs are reunited, romantic sparks begin to fly between not only the animals but their owners as well.
-They begin to spend a great deal of time together, during which Scheherezade and the salesman's dog mate, unbeknownst to their owners.
+They begin to spend a great deal of time together, during which Scheherazade and the salesman's dog mate, unbeknownst to their owners.

 Virgil eventually convinces Johanna true love can overcome their social differences, and he asks the emperor for her hand in marriage.
 This is the crucial scene in the picture, and brings the otherwise lightweight movie plot to a higher level.
 The Emperor is cordial and fatherly with Virgil, and treats him with respect and even a bit of admiration.
 But he is certain Johanna could never be happy living in Newark, New Jersey.
 "We are not better than you", explains the Emperor sadly, "I think perhaps you are better than us.
 But we are like snails: If you take us out of our majestic shells, we die."